datalens-tech/datalens-backend/kb/using_kb.md

 ## Obsidian

 - Install the `Obsidian` app
-- Install the PlantUML plugin in Obsidian.
+- Install and enable the PlantUML plugin in Obsidian.
   You might need to configure the path to the dot executable.
+- Open the kb folder as a vault